-The bill creates the Electric Transmission Bonding Fund, which consists of revenue from eligible facilities, fees and service charges, bond proceeds, principal and interest payments on loans, and interest and all interest and income derived from the deposit and investment of money in the operational fund.
+The bill creates the Electric Transmission Bonding Fund, which consists of revenue from eligible facilities, fees and service charges, bond proceeds, principal and interest payments on loans, and all interest and income derived from the deposit and investment of money in the bonding fund.
 The bill also creates the Electric Transmission Authority Operational Fund which consists of money transferred from the Electric Transmission Bonding Fund and all interest and income derived from the deposit and investment of money in the fund.

 Definition of electric utility.
-The bill also expands the definition of "electric utility" to include electric generation and transmission cooperative associations or the federal Western Area Power Administration within the U.S. Department of Energy as it relates to the installation of broadband facilities on real property subject to an electric easement.
+The bill also expands the definition of "electric utility" to include generation and transmission cooperative electric associations and the federal Western Area Power Administration within the U.S. Department of Energy as it relates to the installation of broadband facilities on real property subject to an electric easement.

 Expedited review of transmission facility applications.
-The bill directs the PUC to approve a utility's application within 180 days to build new transmission facilities that are determined to cost-effectively enable the reliable delivery of electricity to Colorado consumers and to meet renewable energy standards and clean energy targets.
-In constructing or expanding transmission facilities, the utility is required to use its own employees or a contractor whose employees have access to federally approved apprenticeship program.
+The bill directs the PUC to issue a final order within 180 days after a utility's application to build new transmission facilities is deemed complete and public notice of the application has been given.
+The commission is authorized to approve a utility's application if the construction or expansion can cost-effectively enable the reliable delivery of electricity to Colorado consumers and to meet renewable energy standards and clean energy targets.
+In constructing or expanding transmission facilities, the utility is required to use its own employees or a contractor whose employees have access to federally-approved apprenticeship program.